Gas Leaks – Leaky Gas: How to Find a Gas Leak in Home – How to Check for Gas Leak

 6. Changes in Flame Colour as Gas Leak Symptoms

-Changes in flame colour can be gas leak symptoms.
+Changes in flame colour can be leaky gas (a gas leak in home) gas leak symptoms.

 A well-maintained gas appliance should produce optimal gas flow and combustion, producing a blue flame.